Ω

 The gearbox is made by Winsmith Inc. It's a double worm gear type with a gear ratio of 2000/1.
 I could not find it on their web site though.

-This is an interesting tracking mount based on small bicycle wheels for use as the bearings.
+This is an interesting tracking mount based on bicycle wheel rims for use as the bearings.

 Solar_PV_tracker